Preschool (Pre-K) & Kindergarten Entrance

 Kindergarten & Pre-K Entrance Information

 All children are now required to attend kindergarten before entry into first grade.
-Children must begin school if they are five years old prior to July 1 of the current school year.
-They should register at the school in which they will attend kindergarten.
+Children must begin school if they are five years old prior to July 1 of the upcoming school year.
+They should register on the one of the published open registration dates or (if not possible) at the school in which they will attend kindergarten.
 No child can be registered without:

 - An original birth certificate